Keep reading to find out what the difference is between an introvert and a socially anxious introvert.

 We know this to be accurate; next time you’re in a park or anywhere where kids are (which is every day for me), take a moment to observe their personalities.

-You’ll see some that are running around playing with every kid on the playground, and you’ll see some that are hanging out by themselves, away from the ruckus.
-I was that kid hanging out a mile away from everyone else.
+You’ll see some that are running around playing with every kid on the playground, and you’ll see some that are hanging out by themselves, away from the commotion.
+I was that kid hanging out a mile out from everyone else.

-In fact, this past weekend, we took our 11-month-old son to a music class.
+We once took our 11-month-old son to a music class.
 All of the older kids aggregated right in front of the music teacher.
-We could easily spot the ones that weren’t comfortable dancing among those who danced their little hearts out.
+We could easily spot those who weren’t comfortable dancing among those who danced their little hearts out.

 This is the bucket I fell into for most of my life.

 Let me tell you; it took a LOT of courage for me to ask her that, especially in French, because I wasn’t too proficient in it at the time, so to get her response of “I already have friends” was like a knife straight to my heart.

 That moment in time, and those four words, really did a number on me.
 My therapist tells me I need to let go, but what does she know?!

-Fast forward to some circumstances that made my parents home-school me from the time I was 13 up until I went off to college, and you can imagine how nice of a home Social Anxiety found in me.
+Fast forward to some circumstances that made my parents home-school me from the time I was 13 up until I went off to college, and you can imagine how nice of a home social anxiety found in me.

-Do you have any idea what that does to someone that’s already introverted by nature?
+Do you know what that does to someone that’s already introverted by nature?
 It ACCENTUATES it.
-I didn’t have any extracurricular activities to either practice my social skills, as I was training to be a professional tennis player.
+I didn’t have any extracurricular activities to practice my social skills, as I was training to be a professional tennis player.